Putin arrives in China, as UNSC rebuffs Kremlin's peace deal to Israel war

 Russian President Vladimir Putin arrived in China on October 17 for a two day visit, his second trip abroad since the International Criminal Court (ICC) issued an arrest warrant for Putin in March kidnapping Ukrainian children.
 Before leaving he also held a telephone conversation with Israeli Prime Minister Benjamin Netanyahu and Russia proposed a peace deal to the United Nations Security Council (UNSC) that was vetoed by the Western members.

-Putin is in Beijing to celebrate 50 years of the Belt and Road Initiative (BRI) in an event being attended by most of the countries along its route that runs from Asia to Europe, with leaders from, tentatively, 23 other countries.
+Putin is in Beijing to celebrate ten years of the Belt and Road Initiative (BRI) in an event being attended by most of the countries along its route that runs from Asia to Europe, with leaders from, tentatively, 23 other countries.
 He will also hold bilateral meetings with the presidents of Vietnam, Mongolia and Laos and the prime minister of Thailand.

+Russian Foreign Minister Sergei Lavrov already arrived for the forum on October 16 and met with his Chinese counterpart, Wang Yi.

+"We consider this movement, this project as an important part of promoting cooperation on the basis of equality and mutual benefit throughout the Eurasian continent," he said after the meeting.

 Putin’s trip is significant as it highlights the increasingly close ties between Moscow and Beijing.
 Chinese President Xi Jinping came out strongly in support for Russia with a trip to Moscow in March that was also a direct challenge to the US’ claim to be the de facto leader of the free world and represented a scaling up of the rivalry between the two superpowers.